-Malpractice insurance - a one time per semester charge of approximately $35 per semester is assessed for any course in which the student encounters a client/patient in conjunction with course requirements.
-A current list of these courses is available from program offices.
+Malpractice insurance - a one time per semester charge of approximately $35 per semester is assessed for any course in which the student encounters a client/patient in conjunction with course requirements (observational experiences are included).
+A current list of these courses is housed in program offices.
 This fee is assessed regardless of outside malpractice insurance policies under which a student may have current coverage and is a required charge mandated by SUNY.

 Health evaluation and immunization costs are the responsibility of the student.